tgstation/tgstation-server/README.md

 - `ControlPanel:AllowAnyOrigin`: Set the Access-Control-Allow-Origin header to * for all responses (also enables all headers and methods)

 - `ControlPanel:AllowedOrigins`: Set the Access-Control-Allow-Origin headers to this list of origins for all responses (also enables all headers and methods).
 This is overridden by `ControlPanel:AllowAnyOrigin`

+- `ControlPanel:PublicPath`: URL from which the webpanel can be accessed, defaults to "/app/".
+Must be an absolute path (https://example.org/path/to/webpanel) or a path starting from root (/path/to/webpanel).
+Note that this option does not relocate the webpanel for you; you will need a reverse proxy to relocate the webpanel

 - `Elasticsearch`: tgstation-server also supports automatically ingesting its logs to ElasticSearch.
 You can set this up in the setup wizard, or with the following configuration:
   ```yml